vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations-logs/Add-vRLIAlertDatacenter.md

 - Validates that network connectivity and authentication is possible to VMware Aria Operations
 - Validates that the Datacenter object provided is valid in the vCenter Server inventory
 - Creates the alert in VMware Aria Operations for Logs for the Datacenter object if not already configured
-- Integrates with VMware Aria Operations if the -vropsIntegration switch is provided.
+- Integrates with VMware Aria Operations if the -vropsIntegration switch is provided

 ## Examples